 In the future, this could lead to a scarcity of these natural resources.
 What's worse, when these materials are exposed in landfills, it could cause leaching, where toxic materials penetrate the soil.
 For example, a silicon wafer is encapsulated with ethyl vinyl acetate (EVA) for protection.
 When incorrectly disposed of, it can lead to leaching.

 Today, there is still much complexity surrounding the manufacturing process of solar panels4.
 The recycling process also seems to be cumbersome and expensive.
-This is also coupled with the fact that there is little external pressure to make any significant change in the area of solar panel recycling.
+This is also coupled with the fact that there is little external pressure to make any significant change to make it easier to recycle solar panels.

 Solar is a popular form of renewable energy.
-However, there are other forms like hydroelectricity, wind energy, biomass energy, and so on.
-In this section, we will look at solar compared to other forms of clean energy.
+However, there are other forms like hydroelectricity, wind energy, biomass energy, etc. In this section, we will look at solar compared to other forms of clean energy.

 Wind energy is also a prevalent form of energy.
-In fact, from various studies, wind energy proves to have less environmental impact than installing solar panels and large-scale solar energy facilities.
+In fact, from various studies, wind energy has proven to have less environmental impact than installing solar panels and large-scale solar energy facilities.
 Wind requires fewer resources than solar to produce energy.

 Also, the manufacturing process of solar involves using more toxic chemicals, which can negatively impact our ecosystem.